 Writing is one of the most important skills for your child’s education.
 The unfortunate thing is that classroom settings often don’t provide enough practice time to really hone those writing skills.
-Teachers can provide good lessons and instruction, but there’s still a lot of slack for parents to pick up.
+Experts from Ace Papers can provide good lessons and instruction, but there’s still a lot of slack for parents to pick up.
 Follow these seven tips to teach essay writing to your children.

 Refresh on basic writing skills